alxlive/chiaki/README.md

 Previously, this was not supported, so one had to press "T" on the laptop keyboard to simulate a touchpad press.
 This was an inconvenience in games that used this button, such as Final Fantasy 7 Remake.

+# Pre-built binary

+I've pre-built the Mac OSX binary and shared it on [Google Drive](https://drive.google.com/drive/folders/1awbz263Ghe_0U7_HWKG2ieg-cmrkdhx0?usp=sharing).

+You shouldn't trust pre-built binaries downloaded from a random source on the Internet.
+But since I found it fairly difficult to build Chiaki on OSX, I'm providing this binary for convenience.